-The following management's discussion and analysis (the "MD&A") was prepared as at 26 April 2021 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months and year ended 31 December 2020.
-This MD&A should be read in conjunction with the audited consolidated financial statements for the years ended 31 December 2020 and 2019.
+The following management's discussion and analysis (the "MD&A") was prepared as at 26 May 2021 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months ended 31 March 2021.
+This MD&A should be read in conjunction with the unaudited interim financial statements for the three months ended 31 March 2021 and 2020 and the audited consolidated financial statements and MD&A for the years ended 31 December 2020 and 2019.